The Palanor Indices

 Numen for the public read:

-Palanor reads industrial pulse at 64.2 of 100 — modestly above its 24-month neutral.
-The composite is steady, with the weight of components leaning in one direction.
+Palanor reads industrial pulse as elevated at 77.8 of 100 — well above its 24-month neutral.
+The composite is leaning into the regime, not against it.

 24-month history of this index.
 The composite is recomputed daily; values are stored with timestamps.